resource-watch/slate/source/includes/api/_subscriptions.md

 }
 ```

-**As with most of subscription endpoints, this endpoint requires authentication.
-Additionally, you must be the owner of the subscription in order to delete it, otherwise the request will fail with `404 Not Found`.**

-To delete a subscription, you should use the DELETE `v1/subscriptions/:id` endpoint.
+To delete a subscription associated with your user account, you should use the DELETE `v1/subscriptions/:id` endpoint.
 If the deletion of the subscription is successful, the HTTP response code will be 200 OK, and the response body will contain the deleted subscription object.

 ### Errors for deleting subscriptions